-This homemade vegan turkey roast is the perfect centerpiece for your plant-based Thanksgiving dinner.
-Complete with herb-rubbed "skin," tofu seitan turkey (or tofurky) is moist, tender, and filled with savory herbs and seasonings!
-Leftovers taste amazing, and it's perfect for making in advance.
-Bake it in the oven or cook it in the Instant Pot!
+This Vegan Turkey Roast is the perfect centerpiece for your plant-based Thanksgiving dinner.
+Complete with herb-rubbed "skin," seitan tofu turkey (aka "tofurky") is tender, meaty, and loaded with savory herbs and seasonings!
+It's the perfect make-ahead option for your holiday meal, and leftovers taste fantastic.
+Bonus: You can bake it in the oven OR use an Instant Pot!

-Both of these recipes are 100% perfect for the holiday season, and really, this homemade Tofurky copycat isn't that difficult either!
+Both of these recipes are great for the holiday season, and though the other roast is a bit simpler to make, this seitan turkey really isn't difficult either!
 It just has a few more steps.

 Jump to:

-- "Skin" - For our vegan turkey I'll show you how to use a portion of the seitan dough to create a smooth outer "skin" for your roast.
-I find it easier than dealing with rice paper.
+- Skin: For our vegan turkey, instead of using rice paper, I'll show you how to use a portion of the seitan dough to create a smooth outer "skin" for your roast.
+I learned this technique from Malin of the blog Seitan Kitchen.

-- Kneading Method - Since you'll have your food processor out for blending the ingredients, we'll let it handle the kneading, too.
+- Kneading Method: Since you'll have your food processor out to blend the ingredients, we'll let it handle the kneading, too.

-- Cooking Method - You can bake the roast in the oven OR cook it in an Instant Pot.
+- Cooking Method: You can bake the roast in the oven OR cook it in an Instant Pot.
+So easy!

-- Size - This plant-based turkey isn't as large as my other roast, but it's perfect for serving 4 or 5 people.
-You can scale the recipe up if needed!
+- Size: This plant-based turkey is smaller than my other roast, perfect for serving 4 or 5 people.
+To feed a crowd you can prep two roasts or scale the recipe up!

 A variety of different herbs, spices, and seasonings bring the best savory holiday flavors to this vegan turkey.
-But don't let the length of the ingredient list scare you away!
-Here are the basics...
+Here are a few notes on the ingredients you'll need.

 Ingredients

 - Tofu - Look for super firm tofu, usually found in shrink-wrapped packaging.
-Tofu works well for vegan turkey because it lightens the color of the seitan and also makes it more tender.
+This type contains very little water.
+Extra firm also works, but you'll want to press it first.
+Tofu works well to create vegan turkey because it lightens the color of the seitan and also makes it more tender.

 - Vital wheat gluten - This is the base for seitan and what gives vegan turkey a firm and meaty texture.
 This can't be substituted.